Aliza George Carrano

 Aliza George Carrano is a partner in the Intellectual Property and Litigation Departments, and Technology Patent Litigation Practice.
 She is based in Willkie’s Washington, DC office.

 With a background in computer science, Aliza is a registered patent attorney.
-She also advises clients in non-contentious patent matters, patent preparation and prosecution, intellectual property licensing, trademark and brand protection, and false advertising and claim substantiation matters.
+She also advises clients in non-contentious patent matters, patent preparation and prosecution, intellectual property licensing and contract disputes, trademark and brand protection, and false advertising and claim substantiation matters.

 With a background in computer science, Aliza is a registered patent attorney.
-She also advises clients in non-contentious patent matters, patent preparation and prosecution, intellectual property licensing, trademark and brand protection, and false advertising and claim substantiation matters.
+She also advises clients in non-contentious patent matters, patent preparation and prosecution, intellectual property licensing and contract disputes, trademark and brand protection, and false advertising and claim substantiation matters.

 Experience